 When I started making soap years ago, I never thought about starting a business.
-I thought I had a really cool hobby and I was content.
+I thought I had a really cool hobby and was content.
 My children were young and I was busy with them and their activities.
 Then they grew up and moved away.
 I enjoyed my day job, but it was a job, not a career.
-I started making more soap and found out there were other people who had this awesome hobby.
-I formulated new recipes, learned new techniques, and started thinking about soap constantly.
-I read every book about soap making I could find.
-I attended Soap Conferences and soap making classes.
+When the internet came out, I found out there were other people who had this awesome hobby.
+Formulating new recipes, learning new techniques, I started thinking about soap constantly.
+I read every book about soap making I could find and talking to my new “soapy” friends.
 Soon, there wasn’t a flat surface in my house except the floor that didn’t have a box of soap curing on it.
 It was time to put all I’d been learning to work for me.

 Yours in Gratitude,